blwhitelaw/BRO_annnotation/Augustus/Training_augustus_using_PASA.md

 ## Training augustus

 ```
-Training set .gff3 produced from PASA is incompatible with the current version of augustus and cannot be used as a hints file.
+Training set .gff3 produced from PASA is incompatible with the current version of
-However, the augustus can still be trained by creating a custom species using the RNA based training file produced from the PASA pipeline
+augustus and cannot be used as a hints file.
+However, augustus can still be trained
+by creating a custom "species" using the RNA based training file produced from the PASA pipeline

 Perl scrips provided in the augusts package will be required

-##Preperation
+## Preperation

 1. Convert gff3 to genbank format
 ```